Summer Seminar for the Teaching of Writing

 - meet two times (October and December, exact dates TBA) to discuss progress and reflect with colleagues on issues of implementation of writing pedagogy.

 - meet one time in one-to-one conference with SSTW facilitator to discuss progress.

 To conclude their engagement with the seminar, participants will:

 - Write a report reflecting on their efforts to implement effective writing pedagogy in their courses and on the impact of the SSTW on their professional development.

 - Participate in an FCTL-sponsored panel presentation during the spring semester (date TBA).

 Professional Development Allowance:

 The Professional Development Allowance for participation in the year-long seminar is $700.

 How Do You Apply?

-Applications are reviewed on a first-come, first-serve basis.
-The funding for this project allows for 10-12 full-time faculty per year.
-You will be informed by late April about your participation in the program.
+Applications are reviewed on a first-come, first-served basis.
+The funding for this project allows for 10 full-time faculty members per year.
+You will be informed by early May about your participation in the program.